kubevault/kubevault/docs/guides/secret-engines/etcd/overview.md

 ## Create an EtcdRole

-An [`EtcdRole`](/docs/concepts/secret-engine-crds/database-secret-engine/etcd.md) describes how the plugin should mint a dynamic credential. `creationStatements` is a single-element string slice holding a JSON role document of the form `'{"roles":["reader","writer"]}'`.
-The listed roles **must already exist** on the etcd cluster — the plugin only grants via `UserGrantRole`, it does not create roles.
+An [`EtcdRole`](/docs/concepts/secret-engine-crds/database-secret-engine/etcd.md) describes how the plugin should mint a dynamic credential. `creationStatements` is a single-element string slice holding a JSON role document.
+You can name pre-existing roles under `roles` and/or define inline custom roles under `custom_roles` with specific key permissions.
+When custom roles are provided, the plugin creates them idempotently on the etcd cluster.

+Example with a pre-existing role:

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1